nag9s/Machine-Learning/statistics/measuring-central-tendency.md

 **Why do you think the mean and median both failed for this data?
 Why are they misleading?**

-Both the mean and median are misleading for this set of data because neither fully represents the typical ages of people in the class.
-The mean suggests that teenagers go to the class, when in fact there are none.
-The median also has this problem, but it can fluctuate wildly if other people join the class.
+Both the mean and median are misleading for this set of data because neither fully represents the typical ages of people in the class. **The mean suggests that teenagers go to the class, when in fact there are none.
+The median also has this problem, but it can fluctuate wildly if other people join the class.**

+**If you had to pick one age to represent this class, what would it be?
+Why?**

+**It’s not really possible to pick a single age that fully represents the ages in the class.** The class is really made up of two sets of ages, those of the children and those of the parents.
+You can’t really represent both of these groups with a single number.